Design and First Tests of the Trapped Electrons Experiment T-REX: T-REX Testing and First Results

-$I_{O.E.}$ is below $\SI{2}{\milli\ampere}$ for all cases, and tends to highlight a growing trend along with $V_{bias}$.
-As well, larger amplitudes are achieved when lowering the magnetic field. $I_{T.F.}$ has the largest contribution and grows along with $V_{bias}$ up to $I_{T.F.}<\SI{12}{\milli\ampere}$. $I_{F}$, instead, is zero for all cases. $I_{Sum}$ is plotted to highlight the small systematic error, ensuring the current reconstruction to be correct for the given accuracy.
+$I_{TREK}$ grows along with $V_{bias}$ up to $I_{TREK}<\SI{13}{\milli\ampere}$, and its amplitude is larger when decreasing the magnetic field, while for $B\leq \SI{0.05}{\tesla}$, there is no current as the cloud does not form.
+Also, with the absence of magnetic field, we were not able to generate any plasma for a $|V_{bias}|>\SI{18}{\kilo\volt}$ and for different pressures.
+This experimentally confirms that, without a potential well there is no plasma generation in T-REX, and that no voltage breakdown happen based on Paschen's law. $I_{O.E.}$ is below $\SI{2}{\milli\ampere}$ for all cases, and tends to highlight a growing trend along with $V_{bias}$.
+Larger amplitudes are achieved when lowering the magnetic field. $I_{T.F.}$ has the largest contribution and grows along with $V_{bias}$ up to $I_{T.F.}<\SI{12}{\milli\ampere}$. $I_{F}$, instead, is zero for all cases.
+This is due to the topology of the electric field created by the electrodes that, along the direction of the magnetic field, is negative.
+Therefore, the electrons are accelerated towards the top flange and cannot reach the current probe, that is placed downwards. $I_{Sum}$ is plotted to highlight the small systematic error, ensuring the current reconstruction to be correct for the given accuracy.